 Uses play an important role as customers have to use the service after perching.
 The User Interface that we get with the hosting plan is called the control panel.
 Both these hosting providers used to come with cPanel.

-But SiteGround has made a significant change in their control panel in July 2019.
+But SiteGround has made a significant change in its control panel in July 2019.
 They have introduced their own inbuilt custom made control panel called SiteTool.
 Existing users can keep using the old cPanel until they switch them to the new SiteTool.

 SiteTool has a very clean user interface.
 Beginners can also use this new panel without any hustle.
 All the features are categorized in different categories and you will find it instantly.